-- 1. Specific reserve management plans may include policies about signage at a specific reserve or group of reserves. - 2.
-Anyone wishing to install a sign on a reserve shall make an application to a Parks Officer.
+1. Specific reserve management plans may include policies about signage at a specific reserve or group of reserves.

-- 3. No permanent sign may be installed on a reserve without the approval of the Asset Manager (or their delegated representative). - 4.
+- 2. Anyone wishing to install a sign on a reserve shall make an application to a Parks Officer. - 3.
+No permanent sign may be installed on a reserve without the approval of the Asset Manager (or their delegated representative). - 4.
 No temporary sign may be installed on a reserve without the approval of a Parks Officer. - 5.
 Applications shall be assessed against the Signage Strategy, Signage Manual, relevant Reserve Management Plan and District Plan requirements. - 6.
-An Asset Manager or Parks Officer is under no obligation to approve any application and may impose such conditions as appropriate on any approval that has been granted.
+Policies 2 to 5 above do not apply to signs required by legislation or signs permitted by an approved resource consent.